 A primary focus of the Maricopa Association of Governments (MAG) is developing the next Regional Transportation Plan, MOMENTUM, and planning for the extension of the dedicated sales tax to expand, improve, and optimize our region’s transportation infrastructure.

 Maricopa County’s early transportation system consisted of Interstate 17, portions of US-60, and local roads.
 Today, Maricopa County has more than 450 miles of freeway and 28 miles of light rail.
-To meet the needs of a growing region, we need your input to help us as we develop a new regional transportation plan: MOMENTUM.
+To meet the needs of a growing region, we used your input to help us as we developed a new regional transportation plan: MOMENTUM.